 Sourcing and purchasing goods, materials, and services consume a significant proportion of the operational costs of most organizations.
-Businesses that don’t control and streamline procurement face problems that range from overspending to fraud, to the narrowing or elimination of profit margins.
+Businesses that don’t control and streamline procurement face problems ranging from overspending to fraud to narrow or eliminate profit margins.

 Businesses are eager to exert control over procurement and spending.
 Traditional procurement is primarily focused on cost reduction, but it faces challenges around data visibility, policy enforcement, and supplier onboarding. eProcurement leverages digital technology to streamline procurement processes, enforces procurement policies, enables integration between buy-side and sell-side platforms, and reduces error-prone and time-consuming manual work.

 Purchasing is simply the buying of goods and services as the need arises.
 For example, a sales department manager notices that stationary stocks are getting low, so she goes online, Googles for a supplier, and places an order.
 Alternatively, the pharmaceutical manufacturing production line manager receives a bulk order for a product, consults internal documents for the required ingredients, and sends an email asking for a quote from a supplier she is familiar with.

 Throughout most of the history of business, this is how purchasing was done.
 Many smaller companies still do it this way.
 But ad-hoc purchasing without strategy or oversight is expensive, error-prone, and open to abuse.
 The business has no real control of relationships with suppliers or how money is spent.

 Procurement, on the other hand, aims to rationalize and strategize purchasing.
 It is a professional field that consolidates and controls purchasing, enforces policies that reduce spending, accelerates the purchase cycle, and ensures that the business maximizes the operational benefit of its procurement budget.

 Typical procurement processes over which procurement professionals seek to exert control and implement best practices include: